spacemeshos/docs/docs/start/smeshing/smeshing_adv/post_init.md

 }
 ```

-The first two (with IDs 0 and 1) are the GPUs; the last (with ID 4294967295) is the CPU.
-To select the second GPU with
-ID 1, use the following config:
+The first two (with IDs 0 and 1) are the GPUs.
+The last one (with ID 4294967295) is the CPU.
+To select the second GPU with ID 1, use the following config:

 ```json
   "smeshing": {